Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Forecasting for stage IV surveys

 To calculate theoretical tangential shears for lensing and IA, as well as the boost, we first require power spectra for the quantities of interest.
 To obtain predictions within the 1-halo regime, where we are most interested in using the MEM, we use the halo model formalism~\citep{Seljak2000,Peacock_2000,COORAY_2002},

-Here, $k$ is the wavenumber, $M$ is halo mass, $P_{\rm lin}(k)$ is the linear power spectrum, and $u(k|M)$ and $v(k|M)$ are the halo profiles for the auto / cross-correlation of interest.
+Here, $k$ is the wavenumber, $M$ is halo mass, $P_{\rm lin}(k)$ is the linear power spectrum, $n(M)$ is the number of halos of mass $M$, $b(M)$ is the halo bias as a function of halo mass~\citep{Tinker_2010}, and $u(k|M)$ and $v(k|M)$ are the Fourier space halo profiles of the tracers being correlated.
 The first and second terms of equation \ref{eqn:halo_model_pk} represent the 1-halo and 2-halo contributions respectively.

 In the context of this work, the profiles needed are; lens galaxy density, given by the halo occupation distribution (HOD) of~\cite{Nicola_2020}; source galaxy density, given by the HOD of~\cite{Zu_2015}; matter density, given by the Navarro-Frenk-White profile~\citep{Navarro_1996,Navarro1997}; and a satellite shear HOD for intrinsic alignment in the 1-halo regime~\citep{Schneider_2010,Fortuna2021}.
 The lens HOD was chosen as it is based upon Hyper Suprime Cam data and therefore able to model a sample with a number density somewhat representative of deep, LSST observations.
-In Appendix \ref{app:power}, we verify our implementations of the 2-point cummulants in equation \ref{eqn:halo_model_pk} are correct.
+Similarly, the source HOD can be modified using the source number density for our LSST-like sample.
+The satellite shear HOD is capable of modelling 1-halo IA effects, making it an ideal candidate for constructing a theoretical IA signal in this context.
+In Appendix \ref{app:power}, we verify our implementations of the 2-point cumulants in equation \ref{eqn:halo_model_pk} are correct.

-From the halo model and the above HODs, we obtain the 1-halo and 2-halo terms for lensing shear and the boost, and the 1-halo IA term.
-The 2-halo IA term instead comes from an NLA model \citep{Bridle_2007}.
+From the halo model and the above HODs, we obtain the 1-halo and 2-halo terms for lensing shear and the boost.
+For IA, we only obtain the 1-halo term from the halo model, the 2-halo IA term instead comes from an NLA model \citep{Bridle_2007}.
+We note that this does mean there is some discrepancy between the modelling of our lensing and IA signals.
+In an ideal scenario, the full IA signal would have been modelled using the halo model.
+However, as discussed in Appendix B of \cite{Fortuna2021}, the IA halo model is currently unable to accurately describe the transition scales, particularly in GGL, and determining the correct description is a significant study itself which is beyond the scope of this work.
+We therefore follow their approach by using the NLA model to compensate for the lack of power that results from this incomplete description.
+We do not attempt a similar treatment for the lensing signal (which may also lack power in these transition scales as evidenced by~\citealp{Mead2021,Mahony2022}), as we do not expect it to meaningfully impact our forecasting results.
 Having introduced our fundamental modelling choices, we will now go on to describe the modelling procedure in greater detail.